rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 A recommended archive version number edit (34.0 to 34.1) was easily applied to setup configuration files (etc /apt/sources.list), and the apt install of JetPack 5.0 then went as expected

-The evolution of direct JetPack installation and upgrades from apt archives seemed worth sustaining in installing and maintaining the Java base system -
+The evolution of edge-direct NVIDIA JetPack installation and upgrades from apt archives seemed worth sustaining in installing and maintaining the symbolic proramming systems' Java base system -

 		 sudo apt install default-jdk